AndreaPazienza/SE2-students_and_companies/README.md

 ## Overview

-The goal of this project was to define the requirements and design of the Student&Companies application, focusing on the specification and architectural design phases.
+The goal of this project was to define the requirements and design of the Students&Companies application, focusing on the specification and architectural design phases.
 No implementation is included in this repository.

 ---